-I’ve made this cake twice in the last week and both time have had lots of compliments and requests for the recipe.
+I’ve made this food processor Victoria sponge cake twice in the last week and both times have had lots of compliments and requests for the recipe.
 So I’m guessing you’d like it too.
 This is something I’ve been making for about 10 years – ever since I first got my paws on Nigella‘s ‘How to be a domestic goddess’.
 Since then I’ve made it for birthdays, baby showers, afternoon teas and any other occasion where I need a quick but yummy foolproof cake.
 Since moving away from England and landing in California, my yearning for it has increased as it really is a taste of home.
 And, let’s be fair, I really don’t need much of a reason to dust off my mismatched china and put the kettle on to throw a tea party.

 A Victoria sponge must be the most classic of all English cakes (although now I’ve put that in writing I’m sure I will face a barrage of complaints from fruit cake and coffee and walnut cake lovers).
 Anyway I love it.
 It is so simple but so easy to get wrong.
 Poor ingredients, too sweet toppings and factory production lead to many of the cakes in tea shops around England being a bit off.
 You really do need to know how to make it at home as its so much better than anything shop-bought.
 10 minutes of weighing and mixing and 25 minutes in the oven isn’t too much to ask is it?

 The traditional method of creaming is usually used to make a sponge cake.
 I know that can sound a bit daunting for some novice bakers.
 It really isn’t that hard but when I read this recipe, I couldn’t believe that something so lazy and shortcutty could result in a light cake.
 Nigella proved me wrong, so it is her recipe for the cake that I use here.
 In fact, when I open my copy of the book it always falls open to the batter splattered page with the recipe on.
 Proof of a keeper.